Novi Sad, Subotica, Szeged and Kecskemet – four cities worth considering if you have time and want to see more of central Europe

 Balkanviator for bus schedules

-INSPIRED BY THIS POST?
+HAS THIS POST HELPED YOU PLAN YOUR TRIP BETWEEN BELGRADE AND BUDAPEST?
 PIN IT TO ONE OF YOUR TRAVEL BOARDS…